 Determine the surplus

 Before the actual calculations, we need to tell you that surplus does not mean adding calories and fat-dense foods to your diet.
-They will add to the fat content of your body.
-It would be best if you designed a surplus to minimize fat gains and maximize muscle growth.
+Instead, they will add to the fat content of your body.
+Therefore, it would be best if you designed a surplus to minimize fat gains and maximize muscle growth.
 Ideally, men should consume about 200 surplus calories above their maintenance levels.
 For women, it is 100 calories above maintenance levels.

 Professionals recommend the nutrient intake in the following proportions: